HSCN/TN/nhs.uk logical DNS configuration

 This diagram shows the logical DNS configuration used across HSCN/TN.

 2019 technical refresh

-These IP addresses are owned and managed by BT and will eventually be decommissioned when the BT TN DNS service is replaced by an alternate service provider.
+These IP addresses will be decommissioned when the TN DNS service is replaced.

-Firewall rules in place to allow port 53 queries to only connect to the legacy IP addresses should be updated.
+Where firewall rules are in place to allow port 53 queries to only connect to the legacy IP addresses, these rules should be updated.

 For further information on the technical refresh please contact us by email at firstname.lastname@example.org